Je-97/HR-Dashboard-Workforce-Insights/README.md

 Gender Distribution
 - Visualized breakdown of male vs. female employees.

+## Data Modeling & Relationships ##

+The original dataset was a single flat table.
+Using Power Query, I was able to transform and split the data into multiple dimensionally-structured tables such as:

+EmployeeInfo

+Performance

+Salary

+JobInfo

+ExperienceInfo

+EducationInfo

+I also created a separate Departments table to normalize department-related data and establish clean one-to-many relationships across the model.

+The relationships were built primarily using EmployeeNumber as a common key across the fact tables, enabling comprehensive and dynamic analysis.

+This structure allowed me to visualize and explore key HR insights such as:

+Attrition rate per department

+Monthly pay vs. job satisfaction by role

+Job level vs. performance & satisfaction

+Gender distribution

+Experience and tenure metrics

 ## Tools Used ##
 - Power BI – for interactive data visualization
 - Microsoft Excel – for data preparation